 The anterior Insertional ligament of the medial meniscus was attached in a fan-shaped to the transverse intermeniscal ligament as mentioned by Kohn et al in 64% of the cases in their study and a transverse ligament type variant in AHMM reported by McDermott et al 2010.
 Both anterior and posterior meniscofemoral ligaments were present in the knee joint.
 However, several studies have reported less incidence of the presentation of anterior meniscofemoral ligament or both anterior and posterior ligaments in the knee joint(5).

 There was significant bone degeneration in the posterior inferior aspect of the lateral femoral condyle and in a lateral tibial plateau.
 This is a distinct clinical presentation of osteoarthritis of the lateral femoral condyle of the joint.
 Degeneration of bone started from 3cm posteroinferiorly from the anterior margin of the lateral femoral condyle.
 The length of the bony degeneration was 2.2cm from anterior to posterior, extending up to 1.5 cm margin from the posteriormost margin of the condyle.
-The width of bone involved was 1.5 cm at its widest area.
+The width of the bone involved was 1.5 cm at its widest area.
 Interestingly, there was not any evidence of bone degeneration in the medial compartment of the joint despite the marked presentation of severe calcification of medial meniscus.
 We predicted age, valgus malalignment and calcification of menisci and tears may be the major causative factors for the resultant lateral osteoarthritis in the joint.

 Lateral OA is strongly associated with the increasing valgus malalignment.
 Our observation also supports this association but it counters some earlier studies like Johnson et al reported that the transmission of a center of pressure is more medially in the knee joint with valgus deformity and thus lateral compartment is rarely affected.
-However, their study has focused only on medial compartment of the knee and load transmission which cannot explain the complex biomechanics of the knee joint.
+However, their study has focused only on the medial compartment of the knee and load transmission which cannot explain the complex biomechanics of the knee joint.
 Due to the more concave surface of a medial tibial plateau and less mobile medial meniscus, there is even distribution of load across the medial compartment compared to flat or even slightly complex lateral tibial plateau.
 Also, lateral meniscus carries higher loads than medial meniscus both in static and dynamic weight bearing.
 More forces are transmitted through the posterior region of LM often with subluxation of the posterior horn of LM during deep flexion of the knee as femoral condyles roll back on the tibial plateau.

 Meniscal damage or tears is one of the major risk factors for the initiation and progression of OA.
 Valgus malalignment increases the risk of lateral meniscus degeneration.
 Our observation of significant lateral meniscus tear and widest bone degeneration of lateral femoral condyle both in the postero-lateral corner may explain and support this association between meniscal tear and OA.
 Malalignment of the joint and meniscal tear might have changed the normal mobility of lateral meniscus affecting the normal load transmission and shock absorption and hence more contact stress or friction between the bones resulting into a progression of OA.
 Altering or correcting the mechanical alignment of the joint by various means of therapeutic approach, lifestyle modification and or surgical approach can stop the progression of Knee OA.